shashankpritam/Insertion-Bias-TE/Validation_5_bias.md

 ### Initial conditions:

 * A population of 1000, 5 chromosomes of size 10 Mb, 5 piRNA clusters of size 300 Kb and an initial number of TEs in the population equal to 10.
 * We used 1000 replicates for the establishment probability simulation.
+(Part A)
 * We used 100 replicates for the other simulations.
+(Part B)

 ## Part A